DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 ###Calibre

 Calibre [^calibre] has been described as a 'Swiss army knife' for reading, converting, authoring and cataloging ebooks.
 It is Open Source, runs on Windows, Mac OS X, and Linux (with identical graphical interfaces on all these platforms) and is being very actively developed, with frequent version updates.
 We recommend it, along with Pandoc, as a standard tool for all ebook publishers.
-There are also (older) alternatives such as Sigil[^Sigil] which was discontinued in February 2014, and the inexpensive commercial program Jutoh[^Jutoh], which also runs on Windows, Mac OS X and Linux.
-Jutoh provides an easy-to-use graphical editor for ebooks, with a graphical user interface similar to that of Microsoft Word.
+There are also (older) alternatives such as Sigil [^Sigil] which was discontinued in February 2014, and the inexpensive commercial program Jutoh [^Jutoh], which also runs on Windows, Mac OS X and Linux.
+Jutoh provides an easy-to-use editor for ebooks, with a graphical user interface similar to that of Microsoft Word.
 However, it is less powerful as a document converter and ebook database.

 Calibre can be used to: